Empowered Community

 HEALTH CARE ACCESS:

-The Honduran government provides two different types of health centers throughout rural Honduras: Centros de Salud Médico Odontológico (CESAMOs) and Centros de Salud Rural (CESARs).
+The Honduran government provides two types of health centers throughout rural Honduras: Centros de Salud Médico Odontológico (CESAMOs) and Centros de Salud Rural (CESARs).
 CESAMOs are the larger of the two, often found in municipalities, and typically have at least one physician on staff at all times with nurses and potentially a dentist.
 CESARs are found sporadically in rural communities and generally have a single nurse available.
-Even with this coverage, it is important to note that medications, supplies, and materials are often not available in these health centers and the physician density in Honduras remains around 1,220 people for every one doctor.
-According to the World Health Organization, there should be a maximum of 435 people per physician to qualify a country as having adequate access to medical attention.

-The nearest health center from El Ojochal is about 2 kilometers away in a community called El Coyolito.
+The nearest health centre from El Ojochal is about 2 kilometers away in a community called El Coyolito.
 For many health needs, community members must travel about an hour away to a hospital in San Lorenzo.
-Since most people do not have vehicles, they must travel by a bus that comes to the community.
+Since most people do not have vehicles, they must travel by bus that comes to the community.
 Given the distance from the nearest health facilities, El Ojochal is a community that can especially benefit from the Community Health Workers Program.

 276